alex-pwmt/Manager/README.md

 # manager-io-translator.py

 The manager-io-translator.py is a localization tool for Manager.io accounting software.
-It translates from Translations.json and/or Strings.json files using deep_translator and saves the translated strings to an appropriate JSON file.
+It translates strings from Translations.json or Strings.json files using deep_translator Python library and saves the translated strings to an appropriate JSON file.

 Inputs: